 Appropriate pain control helps patients recover faster with fewer risks of complications such as blood clots and pneumonia.
-Patients should expect to have some discomfort following ear, nose or throat surgery, but if pain is well-managed, patients are better able to engage in important healing activities such as walking and deep breathing exercises.
+If pain is well managed, patients are better able to engage in important activities such as walking and deep breathing exercises.
 The Greenwich Hospital healthcare team works closely with patients to prevent and relieve pain and discomfort.

 Pain control options may include: